Roadside Pollinator Program

 Beautify our city and dispose of these eyesores in center strips or highly urban areas.

-BWatkinsiii almost 2 years ago
+BWatkinsiii over 2 years ago

 I fail to see the value in this, as common sense says the pollinator's have a huge majority of the world to use and enjoy.